Cigna Pharmacy Audit Defense

 Common Allegations During Cigna Audits

 With regard to each of the types of issues and records that are subject to review during a Cigna audit, there are various broader considerations that will guide auditors’ decisions and of which pharmacy owners and pharmacists-in-charge need to be aware.
-By establishing compliance in these areas, pharmacies can substantially reduce their risk of retractions and other penalties, and they can position themselves to successfully defend against Cigna audits.
+By adhering to and establishing Pharmacy compliance in these areas, pharmacies can substantially reduce their risk of retractions and other penalties, and they can position themselves to successfully defend against Cigna audits.

 Key focus areas with regard to pharmacy compliance and Cigna audit defense include: